traveltrousers/Blink_Comfort/README.md

 I created another simple demo to re-create this simulation and would be interested in hearing if anyone finds it useful... http://www.feelthree.com/downloads/flash_test.rar

-You can change the frequency with Z (quicker) and X. Initially it flashes about once every 19 updates...
-I figured that's about 4 times a second around 75hz but I'm not sure that assumption is really correct....
+You can change the frequency with Z (quicker) and X. It runs off the FixedUpdate() function which normally runs every 0.02 seconds, so 50 times a second.
+If we want 8 flashes a second we need 5 open frames and 1 closed one for 6 frames in total.
+6x8 is 48, pretty close to the 50 0.02 updates.

 The papers (including the scanned original report) are here : http://www.dtic.mil/dtic/tr/fulltext/u2/a467760.pdf